 The Bridge to Teaching (Bridge) program is an intensive and accelerated teacher education program that prepares passionate, caring and experienced foreign-trained teachers to teach in Alberta Schools.
 During the Bridge Program, participants focus on how to teach the Alberta Program of Studies in ways that engage students and how to assess students’ learning.
 Participants examine various educational policies and pedagogies that affect teaching and learning in Alberta and explore how the expectations for teachers and students compare to those in their previous country.

 George Brown College

-The College Teacher Training Program provides occupation-specific communication and employment skills and training and experience in the Canadian classroom.
+The College Teachers Training for Internationally Educated Professionals Program provides occupation-specific communication and employment skills and training and experience in the Canadian classroom.
 It prepares internationally educated teachers to teach in the Canadian college environment.
 The program offers opportunities to network with college teachers and potential employers and provides opportunities to gain experience in the Canadian classroom.

 Teachers College and Schools in Canada by Province